 - Incendiary Exponent: Most of the dragons can breathe fire (except the Seawings and Icewings, the former breathing underwater, while the latter breathes a freezing mist.
 RainWings have no Breath Weapon at all.
 Turns out they can spit a corrosive venom.

 - Instant Awesome, Just Add Dragons: The Series.

 - Klingon Promotion: All dragon tribes' queens ( Except for the Rainwings') are decided when one of her daughters challenges her for the throne, and kills her in combat.
 The series' plot kicks off when the Sandwing queen is killed by a human, leaving her three daughters to go at war over which of them most deserves the throne.

 - La Résistance: The Talons of Peace have brought the five dragonets together to help end the war.
 Needless to say, it doesn't end well.

-- The Sociopath: All the adult dragons, even those on the heroes' side, say that dragons are not supposed to feel empathy for others.
+- The Sociopath: Most of the adult dragons, even those on the heroes' side, say that dragons are not supposed to feel empathy for others.
 (Though this is probably just propaganda to justify the war, since the dragonets are able to show empathy just fine.)

 - The Unfavorite: Glory is this to the Talons of Peace, on account of the fact that she's not a Skywing (as the prophecy demands) and was a last-minute replacement.
 In fact, the Talon's leader threatening to outright kill Glory is what incites the other dragonets to finally try to escape.